fsfe/forms/README.md

 * **parameters**: An object defining the parameters to be included in a request.
 Required.
+* **cd**: An object defining the parameters to be sent to the FSFE Community Database, where names are the properties in fsfe-cd and values are the matching parameter names in the form.
+Optional.
 * **store**: If set to a filename, then information about emails sent is stored in this file.
 This does not inclue emails which have not been confirmed (if double opt-in is in use).
 Optional.